All About Solar Water Pumps and Performance

 Your pump's drop pipe must turn to horizontal where it exits the well casing.
-This can be done underground, below frost line, by using a clever device called a "pitless adapter".
+This can be done underground, below the frost line, by using a clever device called a "pitless adapter".
 This fitting slides together, allowing you to install and pull your pump from above, without digging.
 Have your driller install one for you when your well is drilled.
-The smallest pitless adapter is for 1 inch pipe-size.
+The smallest pitless adapter is for 1-inch pipe-size.
 Use a reducer bushing to adapt to your smaller drop pipe.

 The horizontal pipe from the wellhead to your tank should be PVC, or whatever you prefer.
 Do NOT use polyethylene pipe underground, as it may develop joint leakage after many years.
-Use at least 1 inch pipe since who knows, maybe you'll put a bigger pump in someday.
+Use at least 1-inch pipe since who knows, maybe you'll put a bigger pump in someday.
 Also, you may be using the same pipe to let water OUT of your tank.
-If it flows down by gravity, you'll want big pipe for a good flow.
+If it flows down by gravity, you'll want a big pipe for a good flow.
 It cannot be too big, only too small.
 Check a pipe sizing chart to be sure.

 These diaphragm pumps have internal check valves, without which they would not function.
 So when the pump stops, water does not readily flow back down the drop pipe.
-However, the valves aren't perfect, and may allow a slow downward trickle when the pump stops.
+However, the valves aren't perfect and may allow a slow downward trickle when the pump stops.
 If you want this to occur, in order to drain above-ground pipe for freeze protection, then do not install a check valve.
 Otherwise, place one or more check valves at the pump and/or in the line to the tank.

 Pump Power Source - Dedicated or Integrated?

 A DEDICATED power system is one which supplies power only to the pump.
 An INTEGRATED system is one in which the pump is wired to the home power system.
-Lets examine these two methods.
+Let's examine these two methods.

 Wire for low voltage power transmission must be relatively large (expensive) to minimize power loss.
 If the distance from your home's power center to the well and down to the pump is more than 200 feet, the expense may be high.
 A dedicated system may be cheaper, particularly if batteries are eliminated.
 Price it out both ways and compare.
 The dedicated system gives the water system its own power supply divorced from the consumptive vagaries of the main home power system.
-This means that the energy used to supply water is not shared with other appliances like TVs, lights and what-not.
+This means that the energy used to supply water is not shared with other appliances like TVs, lights, and what-not.
 Using a dedicated system also allows installation of a solar water pump that is totally independent of utility power, allowing water pumping even if grid power is down.

 Connecting the pump to the home power system has advantages.
 Wired in this way, it is simply one of the home's appliances.
 During the summer, a home with photovoltaic power tends to produce excess energy.
 This energy can be put to work watering your land.
 A controller may be set up to do this automatically when your battery bank approaches full charge.
-The home's battery system and backup generator also provides an energy reserve that can be applied to pumping.
+The home's battery system and backup generator also provide an energy reserve that can be applied to pumping.
 In integrated system is more versatile and cheaper than adding a dedicated system, if your well is not too far from your power source.
-Powering the pump from the main system's batteries also allows use of the well pump to pressurize the water system if necessary.
+Powering the pump from the main system's batteries also allows the use of the well pump to pressurize the water system if necessary.
 More on this below.

 The pumps discussed here are primarily intended for solar-direct use at 24 Volts rather than 12 Volts.
 Larger home power systems are often based on 24 Volts, but smaller systems are 12 Volts.
 These pumps will operate at half-flow on a 12 Volt system.
 There is no problem using the pump this way.
 Pumps are available for voltages up to 180 volts.
 Higher voltages are an advantage with larger pumps because they reduce voltage drop and allow the use of smaller wire.